shichen14/shichen14.github.io/_publications/2025-09-26-LAD-dynamics.md

 collection: publications
 category: manuscripts
 permalink: /publication/2025-09-26-LAD-dynamics
-excerpt: '*with Brant Abbott*<br>**[Draft Available Soon!]**<br />What does income dynamics look like for Canadian-born workers since the 1980s?
+excerpt: '*with Brant Abbott*<br>**[Preliminary Draft -- <a href="https://shichen14.github.io/files/can_income_dynamics.pdf">Link to paper</a>]**<br />What does income dynamics look like for Canadian-born workers since the 1980s?
 We address this question by estimating a flexible nonlinear income model using panel data constructed from Canadian administrative tax records.
 A novel feature of our approach is the introduction of a proxy variable for post-secondary education attainments imputed from historical records of education deductions and tax credits.'
 date: 2025-09-26
 venue:
 slidesurl: